Women in Photonics 2018 Hosted by Photonics Society @ UCSB October 29 - November 10

 Above: Photonics Society Secretary Victoria Rosborough leads participants in an activity at I HEART STEM

 Finally, this year, the Photonics Society hosted an international visitor for Women in Photonics Week.
 Miki Igarashi is a general science communicator in Japan.
 In addition to hosting her own YouTube science channel and running science education outreach events for children, she is a graduate student at the University of Tokyo studying science communication with a focus on women in STEM.
 We invited her to observe I HEART STEM workshops and talks.
 In addition, some members of the Photonics Society visited MOXI, The Wolf Museum of Exploration + Innovation, in downtown Santa Barbara with her as well as to find inspiration through the exhibits and demonstrations for our own photonics-related educational outreach activities.
+She wrote a blog about her experience with I HEART STEM and MOXI on her website.
 Finally, we gave her our color-mixing activity (available through the FUSE website) with instructions that we had translated into Japanese with the help of a UCSB Japanese-American student.
 We plan to send her our other educational outreach kits with translated instructions later in the academic year.

 Above: From left to right, a student volunteer, Miki Igarashi, and Photonics Society President Takako Hirokawa after I HEART STEM 2018.